Laryngeal Cancer: Targeted Therapy

 If you get targeted therapy, talk with your healthcare team about what side effects to look for and when to call them.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.

 More targeted medicines being tested

-If you have laryngeal cancer, discuss cetuximab with your healthcare provider.
+If you have laryngeal cancer, your healthcare provider might talk with you about cetuximab.
 Other types of targeted therapy are also being studied for laryngeal cancer.
 These new medicines are being tested in clinical trials.
 Talk with your provider if you’re thinking about being part of a clinical trial.
-Your provider can help you find out if a clinical trial would be right for you.
+Your provider can help you find a clinical trial that might be right for you.